luisfmsonegrao/MedicalBot/README.md

   ### Upcoming features
   A series of features will be added to **MedicalBot** in the future:
-  - enable storage and usage of user interaction history with **MedicalBot**
+  - enable usage of user interaction history with **MedicalBot**
-  - enable storage and usage of user feedback - for performance monitoring and tuning
+  - enable usage of user feedback and task completion metrics for system tuning
-  - enable storage of other performance metrics, e.g. component-wise latency
+  - enable storage and usage of other performance metrics, e.g. latency
-  - enable more complex data analysis tasks, e.g. plotting
   - implement version control of dataset
-  - Enable caching context and user history to improve latency

   With some of these additions, the **MedicalBot** application schematic will look more like this:
   ![MedicalBot schema](./resources/figures/medicalbot_future.png)